SteakWrangler/food-match/docs/PROJECT_STRUCTURE.md

 # Project Structure

-This document outlines the organization and architecture of the Foodie Find Match application.
+This document outlines the organization and architecture of the Toss or Taste application.

 ## 📁 Root Directory

 ```
-foodie-find-match/
+toss-or-taste/
 ├── src/                    # Source code
 ├── public/                 # Static assets
 ├── supabase/              # Supabase configuration and migrations